Dart-Code/Website/_docs/analytics.md

 - `Extension_Activated`
 - `Extension_Restart`
+  In addition to the common properties below, this event includes the following properties:
+   - `reason`: The reason the extension restarted
+- `Extension_Deactivate`
+  In addition to the common properties below, this event includes the following properties:
+   - `sessionDurationSeconds`: Duration in seconds of the extension session that just ended
+   - `totalSessionDurationSeconds`: Duration in seconds of the overall session which may have included internal restarts
 - `SdkDetectionFailure`
 - `Debugger_Activated`
   In addition to the common properties below, this event includes the following properties: